 The Temperance Movement

-Temperance movements had long been active in the American political scene, encouraging abstinence from drinking alcohol.
+Temperance movements had long been active in the American political scene with the goal of promoting abstinence from drinking alcohol.
 The movement was first organized in the 1840s by religious denominations, primarily Methodists.
 This initial campaign started out strong and made a small amount of progress throughout the 1850s but lost strength shortly thereafter.

 The "dry" movement saw a revival in the 1880s due to the increased campaigning of the Woman's Christian Temperance Union (WCTU, established 1874) and the Prohibition Party (established 1869).
 In 1893, the Anti-Saloon League was established and these three influential groups were the primary advocates for the eventual passage of the 18th Amendment to the U.S. Constitution that would ban most alcohol.

 One of the monumental figures from this early period was Carrie Nation.
 Founder of a chapter of the WCTU, Nation was driven to close down bars in Kansas.
-The tall, brash woman was known to be vehement, often throwing bricks inside saloons.
+The tall, brash woman was known to be vehement and often threw bricks into saloons.
 At one point in Topeka, she even wielded a hatchet, which would become her signature weapon.
 Nation would not see Prohibition herself as she died in 1911.

 The Prohibition Party

-Also known as the Dry Party, the Prohibition Party was formed in 1869 for American political candidates who were in favor of the prohibition of alcohol in the country.
+Also known as the Dry Party, the Prohibition Party was formed in 1869 for American political candidates who were in favor of a nationwide prohibition of alcohol.
 The party believed that prohibition could not be achieved or maintained under the leadership of either the Democratic or Republican parties.

 The Anti-Saloon League

 The Anti-Saloon League was formed in 1893 in Oberlin, Ohio.
 It began as a state organization that was in favor of prohibition.
-By 1895 it had become a strong influence in the United States.
+By 1895 it had gained influence throughout the United States.